Python Lecture 04 - Class Internals and Descriptors

 print(type(calc.add)) # <class 'method'>

-From the class perspective it's a function, but from the instance perspective it's a method.
+From the class, it's a function.
+From the instance, it's a method.
+Same thing, two perspectives.

 What is a Bound Method?